utdata/icj-class/static-apps/static-06-bake-blog.md

 - In your Terminal, quit browsersync.
 - Run `gulp dev`.
 - If you look in your `docs/` folder, you should see a new `blogs/`folder with two pages inside.
-- In your browser, you should be able to add `blog/2019-10-18.html` to the end of the existing URL and get to the first page.
+- In your browser, you should be able able to replace `index.html` with `blog/2019-10-18.html` to see the first page.

 ## Add a blog loop to the index